techgrounds/techgrounds-laminated-denim/beschrijvingen/05_notes/AZ-13 notes.md

 ##### Assignment:
 * Azure Files
 	* What is this used for?
+		* I solved this by building theoretical knowledge.
 	* How do I use it?
+		* I followed a tutorial on MS Learn to learn how to use this resource effectively.
 	* How do I combine this with other resources?
+		* I learned how to mount the file share to a VM.
 * Azure Database (+ managed instance)
 	* What is this used for?
+		* I solved this by building theoretical knowledge.
 	* How do I use it?
+		* I followed a tutorial on MS Learn to learn how to set up an Azure SQL Database.
 	* How do I combine this with other resources?
+		* This requires a depth of knowledge that would require time in excess of the assignment, such as building an application.

 #### Azure App Service
 Azure App Service is at its core a HTTP-based service for hosting web applications, REST APIs and mobile back ends.
 It supports multiple programming languages and both Windows and Linux environments.
 Key features include: